MarijnvDijk/StealthyShellcodeInjector/README.md

 # StealthyShellcodeInjector
 ## Overview
-This project implements a stealthy shellcode injector designed to evade detection and perform covert operations within a Windows environment.
+This project implements a stealthy shellcode injector designed to evade detection within a Windows environment.
 The injector utilizes several advanced techniques to ensure its stealthiness and effectiveness.

 ## Features
 Self Injector that uses the following: